The main goal of contractor marketing online is to show you’re an expert in your field.

 Effective Facebook ads for fence contractors

 A good fence contractor’s Facebook ad can showcase craftsmanship and highlight the service provider’s benefits.
-Here’s an effective ad by ASAP Fence & Gates that includes before-and-after photos of completed projects and a special offer for new customers (a free $150 Value for the new callers).
+Here’s an effective ad by ASAP Fence & Gates that includes before-and-after photos of completed projects and a special offer for new customers (a free $150 value for the new callers).

 Facebook ads for HVAC contractors

-HVAC contractors offer comfort and energy savings in their services.
 So, a Facebook ad representing these sentiments could feature testimonials from satisfied customers, highlight seasonal promotions, or, as done by HVAC U, display a certification.

 This ad lets users see for themselves whether the services meet the requirements for the tasks as well as the expected standard(s).